 Failure to maintain recommended speed on the final can be critical.

-Typically the approach speed on final is 1.3x VSO of the aircraft you are flying.
+Typically the approach speed on the final is 1.3x VSO of the aircraft you are flying.

-Maintain this airspeed together with a descend rate of 500/600 feet per minute.
+Maintain this airspeed with a descending rate of 500/600 feet per minute.

 Once you are over the runway, you can break the glide and allow the airplane to sink slowly.